Macromolecular X-ray Analysis Facility

 Analysis of Protein-Protein Interactions

 The characterization of interactions between biological macromolecules is an essential step in the structural analysis of complexes of biomolecules, whether for a preliminary characterization of affinity or a thorough analysis of the thermodynamic parameters of a reaction.
-The Protein-Protein Interactions platform is located across several rooms in the Bellini Life Sciences complex and comprises two isothermal titration calorimeters (ITC) for measuring binding affinities, multiangle and dynamic light scattering instruments for characterizing protein molecular mass, mass spectrometers, a circular dichroism spectrometer for determining protein secondary structure, and several fluorometers for measuring binding affinities and protein stability.
+The Protein-Protein Interactions platform is located across several rooms in the Bellini Life Sciences Complex and comprises two isothermal titration calorimeters (ITC) for measuring binding affinities, multiangle and dynamic light scattering instruments for characterizing protein molecular mass, mass spectrometers, a circular dichroism spectrometer for determining protein secondary structure, and several fluorometers for measuring binding affinities and protein stability.

 Quebec/ Eastern Canada High Field NMR Facility (QANUC)

 QANUC was established in 2004 to manage NMR infrastructure at McGill University.
-The platform is in the Pulp & Paper Building, adjacent to the McGill Department of Chemistry, and currently has two on-site spectrometers operating at 800 MHz and 500 MHz as well as a 600 MHz spectrometer located in the Bellini Building of the Life Science Complex.
+The platform is in the Pulp & Paper Building, adjacent to the McGill Department of Chemistry, and currently has two on-site spectrometers, operating at 800 MHz and 500 MHz, as well as a 600 MHz spectrometer located in the Bellini Building of the Life Sciences Complex.
 All three instruments have cold probes for the highest sensitivity possible and are capable of characterizing proteins with the highest level of isotopic labeling (2H/13C/15N) for studies of protein dynamics and structure.
 QANUC has had outstanding success in garnering a broad base of users and operational support.
 Approximately 50% of usage of the 800 MHz spectrometer and 65% usage of the 500 MHz spectrometer is by McGill researchers in the Faculties of Science and Medicine, with the remainder by users from outside institutions.
 Website

 Coordination with other Research Centres at McGill University